Home / packaging / finishes / embossing

 After embossing, additional finishing techniques such as foil stamping or spot UV coating can be applied to further enhance the design.
 These techniques add color, texture, or gloss to the embossed areas, making them stand out even more.

-What Challenges Do Manufacturers Face When Using Embossing in Packaging?
+What Challenges Do Manufacturers Face While Using Embossing?

 The production of custom dies for embossing, along with the additional processing steps, can substantially increase manufacturing costs.
 This often limits embossing to high-value or premium products, where the investment aligns with brand positioning.